plone/documentation/docs/i18n-l10n/resync-translations.md

 (resync-translations-label)=

-## Resync translations
+## Resync translations in Plone back-end

 Plone po files need to be updated each time a new string is added into Plone interface, or each time one of those strings is updated.
+Those translations are not only used in Plone Classic, but many of them are also exposed through the REST API to Volto.

 Usually Translations team handles the update of those po files so you don't need to worry about it.
 Here we will explain the procedure to update such files.